-Perfect for kids this vegetable loaded healthy pasta with pesto, asparagus and peas, is delicious and the ideal option for when you feel lazy and little time but want an easy and comforting meal.
+Perfect for kids this vegetable-loaded healthy pasta with pesto, peas and asparagus recipe is delicious and the ideal option for when you feel lazy and have little time but want an easy and comforting meal.

-The peas bring vegetables proteins that combined with the proteins of the pasta and Parmesan cheese create a ” complete protein” meaning that you will have all the essential amino-acids.
+The peas bring vegetable proteins that combined with the proteins of the pasta and Parmesan cheese create a ” complete protein” meaning that you will have all the essential amino-acids.

 This pasta can be prepared as the typical one-pot meal, meaning that it requires less effort and that you will have fewer pots and pans to wash.

 You simply add the frozen peas, to the pasta water first, let them cook for 10 min first, then salt the water and add the pasta with washed and cut asparagus.

 In this way, the veggies will cook together with pasta, and when you drain it you will drain the veggies too.
 It could not be easier than that.
 The pesto sauce, a sprinkle of extra-virgin olive oil, and the Parmesan will help blend all the flavour together to create an easy but delicious healthy pasta meal.

 - 70 gr Fusilli pasta

 - 2 tbsp Frozen peas

 - 1 tsp Pesto sauce

 - a sprinkle Extra-virgin Olive Oil